jharwell/sierra/docs/src/plugins/devguide.rst

                 each :term:`Experiment`.
 See :ref:`req/exp/arena-size` for more
                 details.

-      Can define the ``validate()`` function in their derived cmdline classes.
-      This function is optional, and should assert() as needed to check cmdline arg validity.
-For most cases, you shouldn't need to define this function;
-      it is provided if you need to do some tricky validation beyond what is baked into argparse.

    .. group-tab:: Engines

-      Because of how SIERRA sets up the cmdline plugin, engine cmdlines cannot define the ``validate()`` function; it will never be called if defined.
-      This is generally not an issue because each project is associated with exactly one engine, and so can do any checks needed for the engine there.
-If you need/want to validate arguments from engines, you can do that via ``cmdline_postparse_configure()`` -- see
-      :ref:`tutorials/plugin/engine` for details.

       Must define ``--exp-setup`` and make it available to SIERRA via the ``to_cmdopts()`` function.

-With that out of the way, the steps to extend the SIERRA cmdline are as follows: